-A. C. has received funding for this project from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (Grant Agreement No 757802).
-R. R.-R. was supported in part by the grant PID-2021-122954NB-100 which was funded by MCIN/AEI/10.13039/501100011033 and ERDF: A way of making Europe.
+A. C. has received funding for this project from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No 757802).
+R. R.-R. was supported in part by the grant PID-2021-122954NB-100 which was funded by MCIN/AEI/10.13039/501100011033 and "ERDF: A way of making Europe".
 Thanks to Aida Chaikh and Pau Martín for useful and stimulating conversations.
+We are also indebted to the referee for several suggestions that helped us to improve the exposition.